LAW CHANGE: Quad bikes part of farm life but crack downs begin

 QUAD BIKE STATS

-- Of these, 69 occurred in Queensland (approximately 30 per cent) which is the highest fatality rate across all Australian jurisdictions.
+- Of these, 69 occurred in Queensland (about 30%) which is the highest fatality rate across all Australian jurisdictions.

 - Of the 69 Queensland fatalities, 42 were recreational incidents, for example, an operator falling off a quad bike while on a hunting expedition.
 The remaining 27 incidents were work-related, for example, an operator losing control of a quad bike while mustering.
-Approximately 20 per cent of the fatalities were children under the age of 16.
+About 20% of the fatalities were children under the age of 16.

-- Queensland accounts for approximately one-quarter of these injuries and fatalities which is the highest percentage across all jurisdictions.
+- Queensland accounts for about one-quarter of these injuries and fatalities which is the highest percentage across all jurisdictions.

-- Since January 2001, there have been more than 230 quad bike-related fatalities in Australia, which is approximately 15 deaths a year.
+- Since January 2001, there have been more than 230 quad bike-related fatalities in Australia, which is about 15 deaths a year.

 - Queensland consistently has the highest number of annual hospital admissions compared to other states